 - When you reinstall the mirrors, you’ll have to collimate your telescope again.
 This is another good reason why you should only clean it when you really need to.

 - To prevent the mirrors from being damaged when they are air-drying, you should place a towel over your dish rack and then prop the mirrors in it so that they will stay upright.

 What happens if your eyepiece coatings have been discolored?

 This can happen from fingerprint and eyelash oil, but the good news is that they don’t decrease the performance of the eyepiece.

 What can you use if you don’t have a telescope cap?

 Make your own with a shower cap, dishcloth, or plastic bag.
 These can be used to cover the front of the telescope tube to protect it.
 Keep them in place with a rubber band.

 The sight of dust on your telescope lens or mirror is enough to make you worry that its quality is decreasing.

 The most important thing to do is take your time and work slowly.
-When it comes to how to clean telescope mirror and lens, it’s important to treat them with the utmost care!
+When it comes to how to clean your telescope mirror and lenses, it’s important to treat them with the utmost care!